 - You need to borrower a small amount of cash and you plan to repay it quickly.
 A reverse mortgage is probably overkill if you need a small amount of money and intend to repay it quickly.
 A better solution might be a home equity line of credit (HELOC) or a personal loan.
 If you do opt for a HELOC, be sure to repay the money before the end of the draw period to avoid potential payment headaches.
 HELOC payments often increase substantially at the end of the draw period.

 - You have a disabled relative living with you.
-A reverse mortgage may be a bad idea if you have a son or daughter or other relative living with you who can’t care for themselves.
+A reverse mortgage may not be a good fit if you have a son or daughter or other relative living with you who can’t care for themselves.
 If something happens to you, they will lose the home if they can’t refinance or repay the reverse mortgage balance.
 Remember, the reverse mortgage balance becomes due and payable when you’re no longer living in the home and paying the required property charges.
 If you have a disabled relative living with you, you may want to consider taking out a life insurance policy to repay the HECM balance after you pass away.

 - Your home is in poor condition.
 A HECM reverse mortgage likely isn’t workable if your home is in poor condition.
 FHA governs the program and has minimum qualification standards that your home must meet.
 If your home is in poor shape, a hard money or rehab loan might be a better solution.
 You will have a monthly payment, but you could refinance into a reverse mortgage later once the home repairs are complete.